agency-quill/agency/documentation/responsive-grid.md

 For more information see the [Web ad image sizes](https://github.com/agency-quill/agency-project-files/blob/master/documentation/web-ad-img-sizes.md) doc.

-You can see the way images scale, crop and flow in this example: [Responsive Web Ads](http://qpreview.quillcorp.com/content/iw/adv/sandbox/responsive-web-ads.cshtml).
+You can see the way images scale, crop and wrap in this example: [Responsive Web Ads](http://qpreview.quillcorp.com/content/iw/adv/sandbox/responsive-web-ads.cshtml).